DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation: Code-Doc Inconsistency Categories

-\paragraph{\textbf{Direct Mismatch.}} Direct mismatches refer to cases where some code and documentation snippets within the same function have logical conflicts.
-Figure~\ref{fig:direct-mismatch-example} shows an example of a \textit{direct mismatch} identified by \toolname{} in the TypeScript Hoppscotch project~\cite{hoppscotch}.
-The documentation states that ``the count returned is highest \texttt{Order}-\texttt{Index} plus 1'', which indicates that the function is expected to return the highest \texttt{OrderIndex} plus one.
-However, the code simply returns \texttt{rootCollectionCount[0].orderIndex} without adding one, revealing a logical conflict between the identified documentation and code snippet.
-These mismatches are problematic, as they represent contradictions between what the implementation does and what its documentation says it will.
+Direct mismatches are code-documentation inconsistencies which point to some part of the documentation logically conflicting with some part of the code.
+These are akin to the \emph{``Code must change to match doc''} subcategory of code-documentation inconsistency described by Aghajani et al.~\cite{aghajani2019software}.
+However, we do not make a value judgment as to whether it is the code or documentation that must be changed in this case.
+Fig.~\ref{fig:direct-mismatch-example} shows an example of a \textit{direct mismatch} identified by \toolname{} in the TypeScript Hoppscotch project.\footnote{\url{https://github.com/hoppscotch/hoppscotch}} The documentation states that the return value should be ``the count returned is highest \texttt{Order}-\texttt{Index} plus 1''.
+However, the code simply returns \texttt{rootCollectionCount[0].orderIndex} without adding one to it.
+These mismatches are \emph{incorrectness} issues, because there is a contradiction between what the implementation does and what its documentation says it will do.